PM Modi launches 109 climate-resilient seed varieties to improve crop yield, nutrition - ExBulletin

 PM Modi launches 109 climate-resilient seed varieties to improve crop yield, nutrition

-Prime Minister Narendra Modi on Sunday (August 11, 2024) launched 109 varieties of high-yielding, climate-resilient and biofortified seeds of agricultural and horticultural crops, aimed at improving agricultural productivity and farmers' income.
+NEW DELHI, Aug 11: Prime Minister Narendra Modi on Sunday launched 109 varieties of high-yielding, climate-resilient and biofortified agricultural and horticultural crop seeds, with an aim to improve agricultural productivity and farmers' income.

 Developed by the Indian Council of Agricultural Research (ICAR), these varieties cover 61 crops, including 34 major crops and 27 horticultural crops.

-Since 2014, Mr Modi has been advocating for sustainable agricultural practices and climate-resilient methodologies to boost farmers' incomes.
+Since 2014, Modi has been advocating sustainable agricultural practices and climate-resilient methodologies to boost farmers' incomes.

-He has consistently focused on promoting biofortified crop varieties, linking them to government initiatives like the Mid-Day Meal Scheme and Anganwadi services to combat malnutrition in India.
+He has always emphasised on promoting biofortified crop varieties, linking them to government initiatives like the Mid-Day Meal programme and Anganwadi services to combat malnutrition in India.
+(PTI)

 |